In this blog post, we highlight the types of batteries we supply to support an NHS hearing aid.

 What Size Batteries do I need?

-We supply all the most popular hearing aid battery sizes.
+We supply all hearing aid battery sizes.
 All hearing aid batteries come in 4 sizes with numerical values.
 To determine the exact size you need, you have to look at your hearing aid manual or consult your audiologist.

 - 10 = Yellow